fieldtrip/website/tutorial/headmodel_meg.md

 In this specific tutorial we will use a semi-realistic head model developed by Nolte (2003) that assumes a realistic information about the interface between the brain and the skull.
 This outer brain surface will be extracted from the anatomical MRI images of the subject.
 First, we will use anatomical MRI of the subject to extract the brain surface from the anatomical images, which is termed **segmentation**.
 Note that the segmentation procedure is quite time consuming.
 Following the segmentation of the anatomical images, a description of the surface using vertices and triangles is constructed.
 Finally, the single-shell head model will be computed.

 {% include markup/info %}
 If an anatomical MRI is not available for your MEG subject, you can consider to use a template MRI or a template head model that is located in the FieldTrip template directory.
-If you do not have an MRI, but if you do have a measurement of the scalp surface (e.g. with a Polhemus tracker), you can use a local spheres volume conduction model.
+If you do not have an MRI, but if you do have a measurement of the scalp surface (e.g., with a Polhemus tracker), you can use a local spheres volume conduction model.
 If you do not want to (or cannot) use any realistic information about the brain-surface or the head-shape, you can resort to the single sphere volume conduction model.
 {% include markup/end %}

 ## Procedure